The management of research data is regulated by law, in particular in relation to confidential, sensitive and/or personal data.

 The Freedom of Information Act and Environmental Information Regulations provide members of the public with a general right of access to the recorded information held by the University.
 The legislation works to promote openness across the public sector.
 So you could be required to release information about your research based on FOI and EIR requests.

 Freedom of Information information on FOI provided by the University Information Governance Officer.
-It includes the University’s Freedom of Information Policy and guidance to staff on enquiry handling.
+It includes the University’s Freedom of Information Policy, Enquiry Handling Method Statement and University's Publication Scheme.

 For FOI advice, contact firstname.lastname@example.org